 - Special arrangements based on existing customs processes but only used in for consumer in each market.

 - Standard VAT collection remain from consignee

-What does not change on July 1st for shipments to the EU?
+What does not change for shipments to the EU?

 - There is no change in duty, only VAT.
 Goods valued over €150 are still subject to duty.
 Keep in mind that Canadian origin goods may qualify for duty free import under CETA (contact our team for details).